 You think exhaustion is making you see double

-Vision problems like seeing double, blurriness, or loss of sight in one eye can be signs of a stroke, but many people blame this on old age or tiredness.
+Vision problems like seeing double, blurriness or loss of sight in one eye can be signs of a stroke, but many people blame this on old age or tiredness.
 “Seeing two images is very unusual for just being tired or reading too much,” Dr. Brockington says.
 A blocked blood vessel can reduce the amount of oxygen getting to the eye, which causes vision issues that may not be accompanied by any other signs of stroke.
 Vision issues can be a problem with one or both eyes, reports the Centers for Disease Control and Prevention (CDC).
-Don't miss these 15 stroke symptoms that women often ignore.

 You think your arm is numb because it “just fell asleep”

-If you wake up from a nap and your arm or leg is numb, it’s easy to assume it's due to a compressed nerve.
+If you wake up from a nap and your arm or leg is numb, it’s easy to assume it’s due to a compressed nerve.
 “Don’t feel like a hypochondriac.
-If your arm is suddenly numb or weak, and it doesn’t go away in a few minutes, call 911,” says Ralph Sacco, MD, professor of neurology at the University of Miami North School of Medicine.
-Decreased blood flow through the arteries runs up your neck to your brain, and either the arteries to the front or back of your head causes numbness or weakness on one side of the body.
+If your arm is suddenly numb or weak, and it doesn’t go away in a few minutes, call 911,” says Ralph Sacco, MD, professor of neurology at the University of Miami School of Medicine.
+Decreased blood flow through the arteries runs up your neck to your brain, and either the arteries to the front or back of your head can cause numbness and/or weakness on one side of the body.
 That symptom can also be caused by a stroke of small arteries in the brain, or by bleeds too.
 (That was the last sign before this 24-year-old realized she was having a stroke.)